fieldsend/emo_2013_viz/README.md

 http://dx.doi.org/10.1007/978-3-642-37140-0_42

 Readme for release 1.0
-2/4/2013

 Jonathan Fieldsend

 This is research quality code, it undoubtedly could benefit from some refactoring, and there is some wasted computation, however I hope the comments (and the published work), make it relatively easy to follow.
-If you find a bug (and especially if you have a fix for it) please email the author at <J.E.Fieldsend @ exeter.ac.uk>.
+If you find a bug (and especially if you have a fix for it) please email the author at.

 There are a number of supporting functions that have been sparsely commented (if commented at all), as they provide some processing which is shared across approaches; the three functions you will want to invoke directly are: